NBizzell/time-lapse-crystals/Lesson-2/worksheet2.md

 FRAMES = FPH * VDUR
 ```

-Then we set the video duration (in  hours) `VDUR` and Frames per Hour `FPH`. in this case we are setting the duration to 0.1 hours (or 3 minutes) and the Frames per hour to 600 (or one photograph every 6 seconds).
+Then we set the video duration (in hours) `VDUR` and Frames per Hour `FPH`.
+In this case we are setting the duration to 0.1 hours (or 3 minutes) and the Frames per hour to 600 (or one photograph every 6 seconds).
 The total number of frames is then calculated by multiplying these together to give the variable `FRAMES`

 ```
 def capture_frame(frame):